google/earthengine-community/toolkits/landcover/test/README.md

     $ npm run update-algorithms

-### Test behavior instead of state
+### Why test interactions?

-As discussed in [TotT: Testing State vs. Testing Interactions][tott-state-vs], in most cases unit tests would test the result of a particular operation or its state rather than inspecting its actual behavior.
-In the Landcover Toolkit, however, we verify whether or not specific methods were called.
-Why do we test behavior instead of state?
+As discussed in [TotT: Testing State vs. Testing Interactions][tott-state-vs], we generally prefer to test the result of a particular operation or its final state over inspecting interactions with other libraries (e.g., testing the result of filtering an `ImageCollection`, not that `updateMask()` was called with specific parameters).
+Directly testing that specific Earth Engine API methods are called is also a clear contradiction of testing behavior over implementation ([TotT: Test Behavior, Not Implementation][tott-test-behavior]).
+Why, then, do we test interactions instead of state?

 As you may recall, the Earth Engine API doesn't actually do the heavy lifting of calculating results.
 Instead, it builds up an execution graph that essentially mirrors clients' calls to the API.
 This graph is then sent to the server for execution.
-For this reason, attempting to check the state of the resulting objects offline will effectively require our tests to contain a verbatim copy of the actual code under test.
+For this reason, attempting to check the state of the resulting objects offline will effectively require our tests to contain a mirror image of the actual code under test.
 These types of tests are fragile and don't catch actual defects, as is thoughtfully described in [TotT: Change-Detector Tests Considered Harmful][tott-change-detector].

-For this reason, we also omit unit tests for trivial methods such as getters, setters, and simple pass-through calls to the API.
+Another way to think of it is that the Toolkit is fit for purpose when it calls the Earth Engine API on our behalf as expected.
+How the Earth Engine API stores state internally, builds up server requests, and communicates with the server is irrelevant from the perspective of the Toolkit.
+In that sense, by testing the Toolkit's usage of the Earth Engine API, we're effectively testing its behavior.

 ## End-to-end integration tests